 This School Collaboration is fully funded under the International Visegrad Fund, with the Asia-Europe Foundation (ASEF) and ScienceScope being project supporters.
-The Collaboration will take place in V4 countries only, including Czech Republic, Hungary, Poland and Slovakia.
+The Collaboration took place in V4 countries only, including Czech Republic, Hungary, Poland and Slovakia.

 Teaching and learning STEM embedded in real life scenarios have to start at an early education level.
 Our societies face a technological revolution where IoT, Big Data, and AI provide solutions that tackle global challenges, including climate change, food security or – as we see in the current scenario – pandemic outbreaks.
 Hence, it is crucial to stimulate students’ curiosity in these subjects and possible future professional career paths, and to highlight the role of science for societal progress.

 The project ‘IoT, Big Data and AI: Innovating STEM Teaching through Strengthening Teacher Professionalisation’ is a 3-month long hands-on training programme for teachers on IoT, Big Data & AI-related teaching in secondary schools: on a pedagogical, curriculum & technical level.

 Schools in V4 countries are provided with cutting-edge technological equipment that focuses on environmental and climate change monitoring.
 All participating schools were connected through one common technical platform.
 Joint data collection and analysis enable an interactive teaching & learning environment that transcends borders and allows the teachers to discuss, jointly explore and identify areas for collaboration on experimental lessons for STEM classes.
 The project not only offered teaching & learning opportunities for STEM subjects; it also allowed cross-fertilisation across other subjects (e.g., English, ethics, geography, social sciences, etc.).